German Company Register provides reliable, up to date information on all German businesses

 While, technically, there are various specific registers, the name Handelsregister (Commercial Register or Trade Register) is mostly used as umbrella term for all of them.
 In addition to the Handelsregister (in the classical meaning), which lists all business companies, corporations and business partnerships (Aktiengesellschaft, Gesellschaft mit beschränkter Haftung, Offene Handelsgesellschaft, Kommanditgesellschaft), there is also the Partnership Register (reserved for professional partnerships like law firms, tax and accountancy firms, medical practitioners etc), the Genossenschaftsregister (for cooperative societies) and the Vereinsregister. (for associations, usually non-profit oriented).

-How to get official company information in Germany?
+How to obtain official company information in Germany?

 If someone needs to obtain reliable information on a specific company, how do they know which of the 810 German District Courts keeps the records of the company that they are interested in?
 That’s easy: the website www.unternehmensregister.de is the official central database of all 810 local Commercial Registers and is also available in an English version (the content of the register is however still in German).
 This website allows a general nationwide search.
 Furthermore, every company is obliged to show the basic information on their official correspondence (emails, letters) and website.
 If a company fails to do this it can be fined and – this hurts a lot more – can be sued by a competitor for unfair competition.